jforget/perl5-decodeur-Mastermind/description-en.md

 approach instead of a detrimentally narrow focus.

 During  the middle  game, the  codebreaker  has some  ideas about  the secret  code.
-He  builds  a few  hypotheses and  check  them: "Is  red duplicated or single?", or "Does the black mark from turn 1 match blue in the first slot or yellow in the third one?".
+He  builds  a few  hypotheses and  checks them: "Is  red duplicated or single?", or "Does the black mark from turn 1 match blue in the first slot or yellow in the third one?".